Information for students

 Most of our assessments are computer-based.
 They are all set up and run by your school.
 You will be given instructions from your teachers before sitting the test.

-Our InCAS, MidYIS, Yellis and Alis/CEM IBE assessments are taken independently – once the computer is set up, you will take the assessment without any help from your teacher or classmates.
+Our InCAS (now Cambridge Primary Insight), MidYIS, Yellis and Alis/CEM IBE assessments are taken independently – once the computer is set up, you will take the assessment without any help from your teacher or classmates.
 The assessment will normally take you between 45 and 60 minutes.

 Our computer-based assessments (apart from our entrance tests) are adaptive – they use your answers to decide whether to progress to more challenging questions, or to return to easier ones.
 The assessment automatically adapts to your ability.
 You won’t see if you have answered the questions correctly or not as you take the test.